panevain/CS5744_TransitFlow/content/detailed-design/api-design.md

 ### REST API

-While it is functioning, TransitFlow is collecting massive amounts of data and storing it in long-term storage.
+While it is online, TransitFlow is collecting massive amounts of data and storing it in long-term storage.
 The web and mobile applications will not have access to this data, but we want users to be able to get the data if possible, so we will provide a REST API that users can use to receive historical data.
 This API will be used by users to retrieve data stored in the database, but will also be used by admin users to set, update, and delete data from the database.
 This API will use the Data Access Object (DAO) pattern to function.

 ### DAO Pattern